 Technology and regulations have made it easier for everyone to get involved.

-Many online platforms pool your money together with other investors.
-This is called crowdfunding.
+Many online platforms pool your money with that of other investors — crowdfunding.
 Many crowdfunding platforms let you begin investing for as little as $1,000 or even less.

 Best Platforms for Investing in Property